James Anderson (cricketer): 2018: Pakistan and India

 Anderson was selected in the England squad to face Pakistan in May 2018 in a two Test match series.
 In the first Test match, which Pakistan won, Anderson had team leading match figures of 4–94.
 In the second Test he took 5 wickets at the expense of 78 runs, to help England win by an innings and 55 runs.
 Overall Anderson took a team leading 9 wickets during the series, with the series being tied 1–1.

-Anderson was in the side as England played their 1,000th Test match, during the first Test against India at Edgbaston in the five-match series.
+Anderson was in the team as England played their 1,000th Test match, during the first Test against India at Edgbaston in the five-match series.
 During the second Test, Anderson picked up his 100th wicket at Lord's in Tests, and his 550th Test match wicket as he took 5–20 in the first innings, and finished with match figures of 9–43.
 The third Test at Trent Bridge was won by India as they recovered from a 2–0 start to the series, Anderson took his 100th wicket against India in Tests.
 In the fifth Test, Anderson equalled Glenn McGrath's record for the most Test wickets by a pace bowler (563), he then surpassed this later in the game when he took his 564th Test wicket.
 Anderson took 24 wickets at an average of 18.13 during the series, the most wickets by any bowler during the series as England beat India 4–1.